 The term mold is used for several types of fungi.
 They appear as unwanted, unappealing patches of green, brown, yellow, pink, black, smelly, fuzzy growths.
 Countless species and types of mold have been detected both indoors and outdoors.
+All about, how mold affects your health.

 Although mold and its spores can appear everywhere, active mold growth requires moisture.
 Whether on visible surfaces or hiding behind a drywall or under carpets, indoor mold grows in the presence of excessive dampness or water.
 According to several research studies ,moldy indoor areas are almost always associated with high levels of: